Students at FMO

-Project finance models for renewable energy are used to assess the risk-reward of lending to and investing in renewable projects (wind and solar).
-The project's debt capacity, investment returns, and financial feasibility depend on expected future cash flows generated by the renewable energy project itself and a financial model is built to analyze this.
+Financial models for M&A transaction are used to assess the risk and reward of acquiring a company.
+The transaction's debt capacity, investment returns and financial feasibility depend on expected future cash flows generated by the combined entity itself and a financial model is built to analyze this.

-In the Project Finance Modeling for Renewable Energy course, we will model complex wind and solar project finance transactions from scratch in excel.
+In the Financial Modeling for Renewable Energy M&A, we will model complex acquisitiion transaction from scratch in excel.

 You will learn about:

-- How to build a project finance model from scratch in excel for wind and solar projects;
+- Building a financial model from scratch in excel for M&A deals (both short and long forms);

-- How to create best practice macro’s and Excel VBA codes to break circularities;
+- Creating best practice macro’s and Excel VBA codes to break circularities;

-- How to size debt based on multiple covenants for wind and solar projects;
+- Sizing debt based on multiple covenants for renewable energy acquisition financing;

 This is the same comprehensive financial training used to prepare analysts and managers at top financial institutions and infrastructure funds.

 How Does It Work?